Otto Ulc (born Otto Ulč), 1930

 “Of course, I was always dreaming to get out and therefore I was working on my English.
 Therefore, I had to figure out how to do that because you cannot possibly try to cross the border illegally because it’s suicide.
 You cannot apply for a passport because it’s not obtainable.
 Therefore I had to find out a different way, and I tried three times.
 The first time to Romania because I had some kind of unreliable information that in the port of Constanta there will be a Lebanese ship and that for some jewels or something I could get to Turkey.
 Well, I arrived at Constanta and there was no ship.
 That was it.

-Otto’s train to Rostock was rerouted to East Berlin.
-There, he and Miloš made their way to the central S-Bahn station:
+When Otto’s train to Rostock was rerouted to East Berlin he made his way to the central S-Bahn station